Compare Rates and Save on Life Insurance

 Both life insurance and a 401(k) can serve as investment tools.
 Determining which is the better choice for you will depend on your long-term goals.
 Because they serve different purposes, you may be interested in both.

-A 401(k) plan is better for retirement planning.
-Because it’s designed for retirement, the returns are typically better and will benefit you once you end your working career.
-Life insurance, on the other hand, is better for estate planning because it’s focused on the death benefits that your loved ones will receive if you pass away.
+401(k) plans are better for retirement planning.
+The returns are typically better because they are designed for retirement and will benefit you once you end your career.
+On the other hand, life insurance is better for estate planning because it focuses on the death benefits that your loved ones will receive if you pass away.

-Life insurance and 401(k) plans can benefit individuals concerned about their future financial situation; they have different purposes, but you could choose either as part of your retirement plan.
+Life insurance and 401(k) plans can benefit individuals concerned about their future financial situation; they have different purposes, but you could choose either or both as part of your retirement plan.

 • It’s designed for retirement.